 Although the scale is helpful in terms of assessing potential damage from a storm, please note that these classifications are relative as lower category storms can sometimes inflict greater damage than higher category storms, depending on where they strike and the particular hazards they bring.
-Hurricane Katrina was a Category 3 storm when it made a second landfall in southeast Louisiana, yet it caused catastrophic damage due to the storm surge and subsequent collapse of the levee system.
+Hurricane Katrina was a Category 3 storm when it made a second landfall in southeast Louisiana yet it caused catastrophic damage due to the storm surge and subsequent collapse of the levee system.
 Tropical storms can also produce significant damage and loss of life, mainly due to flooding.
-For a detailed description of the Saffir-Simpson Scale, see Appendix A.